The first non-stimulant approved for adult ADHD in over 20 years

 Learn more about efficacy

-Commercially insured patients pay as little as $20 per prescription each month, for a year
+Commercially insured patients may pay as little as $20 per prescription

 Learn more about savings